papadavis47/comfortablefeelingdumb-blog/content/blog/finding-comfort/index.md

 It is even quite often fun.

-But is is not easy at all and it is often uncomfortable.
+But it is not easy at all and it is often uncomfortable.

 #### Growing as a programmer - an extreme sport 🏂🏼